iluwatar/java-design-patterns/log-aggregation/README.md

 }
 ```

-The Log Aggregator collects logs from various services and stores them in the Central Log Store.
+The `LogAggregator` collects logs from various services and stores them in the `CentralLogStore`.
 It filters logs based on their log level.

 ```java
 public class LogAggregator {